Addressing geometrical perturbations by applying generalized polynomial chaos to virtual density in continuous energy Monte-Carlo power iteration: Abstract

 \section{Abstract}

 In this work, we revisit the use of the virtual density method to model uniform geometrical perturbations.
-We propose a general algorithm using surface tracking in order to estimate explicitly the effect of geometrical perturbations in continuous-energy Monte Carlo simulations, and we apply the intrinsic generalized polynomial chaos method in order to estimate the coefficients of a reduced model giving the multiplication factor as a function of the amplitude of the geometrical perturbation.
-Our method accurately estimates the reactivity change induced by uniform expansion or swelling deformations that do not significantly modify the neutron energy spectrum, for a large range of deformations within a single Monte Carlo simulation.
-On the other hand, the method may fail when the effect of the geometrical perturbation on the energy spectrum is significant enough.
+We propose a general algorithm in order to estimate explicitly the effect of geometrical perturbations in continuous-energy Monte Carlo power iteration simulations.
+We apply the intrusive generalized polynomial chaos method in order to estimate the coefficients of a reduced model giving the multiplication factor as a function of the amplitude of the geometrical perturbation.
+Our method accurately estimates the reactivity change induced by uniform expansion or swelling deformations of arbitrary geometries, for a large range of deformations within a single Monte Carlo simulation.
+The reduced model converges rapidly in polynomial order, does not require knowledge of the adjoint flux, and is free from indirect effects.